Where is Tasmania?

 Day 7

-After a lovely breakfast in Launceston, we embark on the scenic drive back to Hobart.
-After the drive we'll stretch our legs with in an afternoon walk on Kunanyi/Mount Wellington.
-Kunanyi majestically crowns the Hobart skyline, offering breathtaking city and landscape views.
-This natural wonder, renowned for its striking rock formations and varied trails, invites adventurers of all levels.
-Whether you're exploring lush fern forests, captivating dolerite cliffs, or savouring panoramic summit vistas, the mountain promises an unforgettable experience.
-We’ll have options for all guests no matter your physical level.
+After breakfast in Launceston, we’ll embark on the scenic drive back to Hobart.
+Once we arrive, we’ll visit the summit of Mount Kunanyi which majestically crowns the Hobart skyline, offering breathtaking views over the city and beyond.
+This natural wonder, with its striking rock formations and diverse trails, invites adventurers of all levels.

-After an afternoon nap, join us for a memorable farewell dinner at Aloft, located on the top floor of the award-winning Brooke Street Pier.
-Indulge in a tasting menu celebrating Tasmania's seasonal, local produce while enjoying the view of Hobart's harbour.
+Back at your hotel, there’s time for a rest before we gather for a memorable farewell dinner at Aloft, perched on the top floor of the award-winning Brooke Street Pier.
+Indulge in a tasting menu that celebrates Tasmania’s finest seasonal produce while soaking up the sparkling views of Hobart’s harbour — the perfect finale to your Tasmanian adventure.

 Highlights: